Is Football league scouting different to Premier League Scouting?

 - The Guide to Football League Scouting

 - How Clubs Assess Players Through Video Evaluation

 Premier League Spotlight

 We all know the endless media coverage and speculation about the elite clubs.
-But how does football league recruitment differ for clubs without billionaire owners.
-What tactics do these club use to bring find and attract new talent.
-And where can you position yourself to increase your chance of them finding you.
+But how does football league recruitment differ for clubs without billionaire owners?
+What tactics do these clubs use to bring find and attract new talent?
+And where can you position yourself to increase your chance of them finding you?

 Scouting the Lower League

 The lower down the leagues you go, the smaller everything becomes:

 - Transfers fees

 Therefore the clubs must be efficient when identifying new talent.
 They must lower the risk of losing money.